insongkim/concordance/README.md

 - Broad Economic Categories (BEC)
   * "BEC4" (2016)

-Support between the above and the below classifications will be offered
+Support between the above and the below classifications will be offered in the future:
-soon:

 - Standard Industrial Classification (SIC)